peraltawave/newsimage-react-app-006/README.md

 # **Project 3 Outline**
 ## **newsimage-react-app**
-> University of Arizona Coding Bootcamp / Fall 2018
+> University of Arizona Coding Bootcamp / Spring 2019

 ### **PROJECT SUMMARY**
 > Our app is based on two principles: